mryujitanaka/Java-Projects/README.md

 <p><img src="images/Screenshot-1.png" alt="Screenshot 1"></p>

-&#128073;Browse through the folders and choose one to analyze, study and/or download the project you want.
+&#128073; Browse through the folders and choose one to analyze, study and/or download the project you want.

 &#127881; That's it!
 Now test the project you have chosen on your computer and give me your feedback!